IHRA definition of antisemitism: 2004-5 drafting and publication

+the information provided by the EUMC's monitors was limited in some cases because there was scant data on antisemitic hate crimes and limited polling data on anti-Jewish attitudes.
+In its own internal review, the EUMC acknowledged that it was hampered by the lack of a common and comprehensive definition of antisemitism and challenged by a lack of clarity in understanding those "new forms and manifestations" of antisemitism as it relates to Israel.
+EUMC Director Beate Winkler and AJC Director of International Jewish Affairs Rabbi Andrew Baker agreed that summer to work together to develop such a definition.

-During 2003–04, a large group of experts and organisations coordinated by Stern—together with Dina Porat; Holocaust scholars Yehuda Bauer, Michael Berenbaum and Roni Stauber; the Community Security Trust's Michael Whine; human rights expert Felice D. Gaer; and others—drafted a proposed definition and set of examples.
-The draft working definition said:
+During 2003–04, a large group of experts and organisations coordinated by Stern—together with Dina Porat; Holocaust scholars Yehuda Bauer, Michael Berenbaum and Roni Stauber; Baker, Berger and Whine; human rights expert Felice D. Gaer; and others—drafted a proposed definition and set of examples.
+According to Baker, Berger and Whine, "Ken [Stern] played the vitally important but limited role of being the communications hub as various drafts and proposed language were circulated, slowly moving toward a consensus agreement where his role ended.
+All agreed the definition should include both a core paragraph defining the basic nature of antisemitism and clear examples of its traditional and more contemporary forms."
+The 2004 draft working definition said:

 Antisemitism is hatred toward Jews because they are Jews and is directed toward the Jewish religion and Jews individually or collectively.
 More recently, antisemitism has been manifested in the demonization of the State of Israel.

 Antisemitism frequently charges Jews with conspiring to harm humanity, and it is often used to blame Jews for "why things go wrong".
 It is expressed in speech, writing, visual forms and action, and employs sinister stereotypes and negative character traits.
 (It may also be manifested on people mistaken as Jews, or on non-Jews seen as sympathetic to Jews.)

 This was then followed by a list of illustrative examples, including five examples of the ways in which antisemitism manifests itself with regard to Israel.
 According to both Marcus and Antony Lerman, the novel element in this draft definition was identifying certain criticism of Israel and Zionism as antisemitic.
 Marcus also highlights the "praxeological" nature of the definition and its examples—i.e. its focus on pragmatic identification rather than scholarly understanding.